 Intercultural cities: good practice examples

-Included in this section are examples of intercultural approaches in a range of policy fields which could facilitate the development of intercultural strategies.
+This section offers examples of intercultural approaches that facilitate the development and implementation of intercultural strategies.